oktaykarakus/QuantLUS-CPS-v1.0/README.md

 *****************************************************************************************************************
 REFERENCE

 [1] O Karakus, N Anantrasirichai, A Aguersif, S Silva, A Basarab, and A Achim.
-"Detection of Line Artefacts in Lung Ultrasound Imaging 		of COVID-19 Patients via Non-Convex Regularization." arXiv preprint arXiv:2005.03080, 2020. arXiv link 	: https://arxiv.org/abs/2005.03080
+"Detection of Line Artefacts in Lung Ultrasound Imaging of COVID-19 Patients via Non-Convex Regularization."
+IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control 67.11 (2020): 2218-2229. arXiv link 	: https://arxiv.org/abs/2005.03080

 [2] O Karakus, A Achim.
 (2020): QuantLUS - CPS v1.0